-Nine (9) years of professional experience in human resources or equal opportunity/affirmative action or labor relations management.
+Nine (9) years of professional experience in human resources management or equal employment opportunity/affirmative action or labor relations management.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-One (1) year of the General Experience must have been at the full advanced working level in human resources or labor relations management.
+One (1) year of the General Experience must have been at the full advanced working level in human resources management or equal employment opportunity/affirmative action or labor relations management.

-For state employees, this is interpreted at or above the level of a Principal Human Resources Specialist, Human Resources Generalist 3, Equal Employment Opportunity Manager or Agency Labor Relations Specialist.
+NOTE: For state employees this experience is interpreted at the level of a Principal Human Resources Specialist, Human Resources Generalist 3, Equal Employment Opportunity Manager, or an Agency Labor Relations Specialist.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED